 The cloud has changed everything.
 But does it promise new dangers or clearer skies for your bottom line and your Software Asset Management program?

-Brighter horizons: The cloud is an easy and efficient solution for your software, platform, and infrastructure needs.
+Smooth Sailing: The cloud is an easy and efficient solution for your software, platform, and infrastructure needs.
 And you don’t have to wait for central IT and procurement — with long approval and deployment processes — to access top-of-the-line solutions.

 The cloud empowers your business units and employees to make IT decisions better and faster.

 Rougher seas: But ease and flexibility come with a big price tag.
 Increased flexibility can cause costs to spiral quickly out of control.
 If you don’t know what you’re using, how much you’re using, or if you’re not taking advantage of benefits included in your licensing, in short, if you’re not managing your environment, your cloud investment could turn into a money pit.
 With cloud license management, navigate your way past the dangers of high costs to the safe havens of increased revenue.